-In the May update Bitwarden brings integration with three popular email forwarding services: SimpleLogin, AnonAddy, and Firefox Relay.
+Bitwarden brings integration with five popular email forwarding services: SimpleLogin, AnonAddy, Firefox Relay, Fastmail and DuckDuckGo.
 These services focus on bringing privacy, and with it, security, to users’ online accounts.
-The combination of using email aliases they service alongside a password manager adds multiple layers of protection online.
+The combination of using email aliases alongside a password manager adds multiple layers of protection online.
 With these new Bitwarden integrations, users now have a convenient way to generate both anonymous email addresses and secure passwords for ultimate security.

 An email alias, also known as a masked email, is an address with the sole purpose to forward any message it receives to your personal email.
 These aliases typically don’t have anything in the address that would reveal information about you, so your identity is protected when you sign up for online services and subscriptions.

 If an online retailer requires you to create an account for checkout, you can use an alias instead of your primary email.
 You will still receive the receipt, forwarded automatically to you, but the retailer won’t have your real email address.

 Data breaches are a sadly too-common occurrence, with usernames, email addresses, passwords, and other sensitive information getting leaked from a company’s servers and into the hands of nefarious actors.
 Fortunately, most (but not all) internet companies do provide some protection to stored passwords, saving only the hashed values so that the actual “plain text” passwords aren’t exposed.
 But that protection is not often extended to email addresses, which makes them easy to compile into large databases and share on the dark web.

 “Hackers and trackers abuse email addresses and passwords to break into accounts and link personal information.” - Luke Crouch, Firefox Relay Security Engineer